Other Conceptions Of Intelligence

 independent, heterogeneous, or even partly contradictory.
 "Intellectual

-ability consists in the elaboration of a whole into its worth and
+ability consists in the elaboration of a whole i

 meaning by means of many-sided combination, correction, and completion